robessog/cfn-resolver-lib/README.md

 ### Fn::ImportValue resolvers
-Define yout Fn::ImportValue resolvers in the parameter map as the following:
+Define your Fn::ImportValue resolvers in the parameter map as the following:
 ```js
 {
   "Fn::ImportValueResolvers": {